 Being able to acknowledge that you, as an executive leader, are held back by a digital skills gap is a step in the right direction towards reskilling yourself and the rest of the C-suite.
-In a global survey on 4,394 business leaders conducted by MIT Sloan Management Review, less than 10% of respondents strongly believed that their leaders had the right skills to succeed in the digital economy.
+In a global survey on 4,394 business leaders conducted by the MIT Sloan Management Review, less than 10% of respondents strongly believed that their leaders had the right skills to succeed in the digital economy.

 It’s important to consider employee retention and recognition when thinking about closing the skills gap within the C-suite.
 Existing team members, particularly those from the younger generations, may have the digital skills in which executives are lacking.
 Pairing up technology and marketing leaders with digitally savvy talent within the organisation can bridge this skills gap and help leaders stay competitive and connect with the younger generations.

 Take that honest and transparent feedback

 How are you navigating the organisation through your continuous digital transformation, or other digital initiatives?
 Being candid about your plans and strategies can go a long way when it comes to building on your digital skills and literacy.
 This also means putting yourself in a position where you can be constructively criticised; putting yourself in this position allows members of the team to give that honest feedback needed to communicate their concerns.

 Steering clear of micromanaging is a good way to start getting more involved with teams.
 In order to get to grips with the right ways to lead teams within the C-suite function – this means becoming more of a listener and getting a better understanding of the team dynamics.
 At the same time, this is a good opportunity to start conversations with other members of the C-suite who are lacking in technology leadership skills.
 Improving these particular skills can take some time and practice; it may be a good idea to invest in a coach in order to instil this mindset.

 Future-proof your skills